RK-Bro

-RK-Bro is an American professional wrestling tag team composed of Randy Orton and Matt Riddle.
-They are both currently signed to WWE, where they perform on the Raw brand.
-The team's name is derived from Orton's initials and finisher "RKO" and combined with Riddle's catchphrase, "Bro".
-They are former two-time WWE Raw Tag Team Champions.
-The team is on hiatus with Orton suffering a back injury and Riddle on rehab.
+RK-Bro was an American professional wrestling tag team composed of Randy Orton and Matt Riddle.
+They were known for their time in WWE, where they performed on the Raw brand.
+The team's name was derived from Orton's initials and finisher "RKO" and combined with Riddle's catchphrase, "Bro".
+They were former two-time WWE Raw Tag Team Champions.

+The team was initially formed in April 2021.
+After Orton incurred a back injury in May 2022, RK-Bro went on hiatus, although Riddle carried on the gimmick.
+However, during Orton's hiatus, the team was effectively disbanded after Riddle was released from WWE in September 2023.

 History

+Formation (2021)

 On the April 19, 2021 episode of Raw, Riddle would interrupt the backstage interview of Randy Orton where Riddle suggested a tag team formation, with Orton dismissing the idea by leaving.
 A match was made later on in the night between Orton and Riddle, which Riddle won with a roll-up.
 The following week on Raw, Orton was backstage with Riddle when he suggested the team be given a try.
 Later on, the newly labeled RK-Bro defeated Cedric Alexander and Shelton Benjamin.
 In a backstage interview afterwards, Orton suggested to Riddle they take the team "a day at a time", thus turning Orton into a face.

 On the May 3 episode of Raw, Orton and Riddle defeated Elias and Jaxson Ryker; this brought RK-Bro's record to 2–0.
 On the May 10 episode of Raw, RK-Bro teamed up with The New Day (Kofi Kingston and Xavier Woods) to defeat AJ Styles, Omos, Elias, and Ryker in an eight-man tag team match, increasing RK-Bro's record to 3–0.
-On the June 14 episode of Raw, RK-Bro defeated The New Day in a face vs. face tag team match, bringing RK-Bro's record to 4-0.
+On the June 14 episode of Raw, RK-Bro defeated The New Day in a tag team match, bringing RK-Bro's record to 4–0.
 The following week on the June 21 episode of Raw, Orton faced John Morrison in a Money in the Bank qualifying match, but was defeated, while Riddle won his qualifying match against Drew McIntyre.
 The following week, Orton was scheduled to face AJ Styles and Drew McIntyre in a last chance match, but for unknown reasons was pulled and replaced by Riddle who would go on to lose the match for Orton.